Generalized Out-of-Distribution Detection: A Survey: OOD Detection: Methodology

 \subsection{Distance-based Methods}

 The basic idea of distance-based methods is that the testing OOD samples should be relatively far away from the centroids or prototypes of in-distribution classes. ~\cite{mahananobis18nips} uses the minimum Mahalanobis distance to all class centroids for detection.
-A subsequent work splits the images into foreground and background, and then calculates the Mahalanobis distance ratio between the two spaces~\cite{rmd21arxiv}.
-In contrast to parametric approach, recent work~\cite{sun2022knn} shows strong promise of non-parametric nearest-neighbor distance for OOD detection.
-Unlike Mahalanobis, the non-parametric approach does not impose any distributional assumption about the underlying feature space, hence providing stronger simplicity, flexibility and generality.
+A subsequent work splits the images into foreground and background and then calculates the Mahalanobis distance ratio between the two spaces~\cite{rmd21arxiv}.
+In contrast to the parametric approach, recent work~\cite{sun2022knn} shows strong promise of non-parametric nearest-neighbor distance for OOD detection.
+Unlike Mahalanobis, the non-parametric approach does not impose any distributional assumption about the underlying feature space, hence providing stronger simplicity, flexibility, and generality.

-Some works use cosine similarity between test sample features and class features to determine OOD samples~\cite{cosinesim20accv,svae20eccv}.
+For distance functions, some works use cosine similarity between test sample features and class features to determine OOD samples~\cite{cosinesim20accv,svae20eccv}.
 The one-dimensional subspace spanned by the first singular vector of the training features is shown to be more suitable for cosine similarity-based detection~\cite{onedim21cvpr}.
 Moreover, other works leverage distances with radial basis function kernel~\cite{duq20icml}, Euclidean distance~\cite{fss20arxiv}, and geodesic distance~\cite{gomes2022igeood} between the input’s embedding and the class centroids.
-Apart from calculating the distance between samples and class centroids, feature norm that in the orthogonal complement space of the principal space is shown effective on OOD detection~\cite{haoqi2022vim}.
-Distance-based OOD scores can generally benefit from enhanced representations.
-Recent work CIDER~\cite{ming2022cider} introduces a new representation learning framework for OOD detection, which consists of a dispersion loss promoting large angular distances among different class prototypes, along with a compactness loss encouraging samples to be close to their class prototypes.
+Apart from calculating the distance between samples and class centroids, the feature norm in the orthogonal complement space of the principal space is shown effective on OOD detection~\cite{haoqi2022vim}.
+Recent work CIDER~\cite{ming2022cider} explores the usability of the embeddings in the hyperspherical space, where inter-class dispersion and inner-class compactness can be encouraged.